Understanding Loss Function in Deep Learning

 Huber Loss

-• n – the number of data points.
+• n: The number of data points.

-• yÌ‚ – the predicted value of the data point.
-This value is returned by the model.
+• ŷ: The predicted value returned by the model.

 Advantage

-• It lies between MAE and MSE.
+• Balances MAE and MSE: It lies between MAE and MSE.

 Disadvantage

-B. Classification Loss
+Classification Loss

-1. Binary Cross Entropy/log loss
+1. Binary Cross Entropy/log loss Functions in machine learning models

 It is used in binary classification problems like two classes. example a person has covid or not or my article gets popular or not.